 For certified divers, 17 spots are available.
 The most popular among them:

 Caves.
-The furthest point from Rasdhoo.
-It’s a drift-dive with many caves at different depths.
-It has a wide variety of soft and hard corals.
-You can see up to see 6 lobsters!
+The farthest point from Rasdhoo.
+Drift dive with many caves at different depths.
+It features a wide variety of soft and hard corals.
+You can see a lot of lobsters!

 Hammerhead point.
-It’s one of few places in the Maldives where you can see sharks-hammers.
-Morning dive, which starts at 6:00.
-The chance to see sharks 50/50.
+One of the few places in the Maldives where you can see hammerhead sharks.
+Morning dive that starts at 6:00.
+Chance to see sharks 50/50.
 I tried several times – not lucky.